chmpchmp/geniusleague/README.md

 # geniusleague

 ### Is entering via the light blue boundary a common strategy used by Team2 on T (terrorist) side?
-To find the answer to this problem, I first had to simplify the table of the data given.
+To find the answer to this problem, I first had to simplify the table from the data that was given.
 I selected the rows of the table that had 'team' = 'Team2', 'side' = 'T', and 'is_alive' = True.
 Then, I added a column to the table called 'in_boundary' that is only true if the coordinates of the player of the row is within the constraints that were given.
 Next, I selected the rows of the table that had 'in_boundary' = True.
 After removing some unnecessary columns, the table looks like this:

 ![image](https://github.com/chmpchmp/geniusleague/assets/108765830/ce1cba85-12ca-4004-b2e1-7b0554afc70e)